anconi-lab/UD-APARM/README.md

 Quick Guide to UD-APARM

 1. Introduction
 The UD-APARM software constructs supramolecular systems from two isolated cartesian coordinates.

+You can carry out a SCAN or obtain a single supramolecular file.
+UD-APARM is a crucial tool to allow reproducibility.

 UD-APARM reads two simple text files comprising the cartesian coordinates of each molecule that will form the supramolecular system to be studied.
 To run UD-APARM, you have to use the following files: